Water, electricity and gas in Mauritius

 You have several options to pay your CWA bill:

-• On presentation of your monthly bill at any post office;
+- By presenting your monthly bill at any post office;

-• At the CWA office closest to your home;
+- At the CWA office closest to your home;

-• By automatic debit on a fixed date from your bank account.
+- By automatic debit on a fixed date from your bank account.

 Connecting or reconnecting to the water service

-• Identification card or residence permit/passport
+- ID card or residence permit/passport;

-• 2 approved site plans
+- 2 approved site plans.

+It is also possible to reconnect a unit to the water service.
 If you plan to rent a unit where the water supply has been disconnected at the request of the landlord, go to the nearest CWA office with the following documents:

-• ID or Residence Permit/Passport;
+- ID or Residence Permit/ Passport;

-• BRN (in the case of supply for business premises);
+- BRN (in the case of supply for business premises);

+- Previous water bill.
 There is a charge for these procedures:

-• Reopening fee of Rs 550 for domestic supply;
+- Reopening fee of Rs 550 for domestic supply;

-• Reopening fee of Rs 1,750 for business supply.
+- Reopening fee of Rs 1,750 for business supply.

 Useful link: